polca/premise/README.md

 Introduction
 ============

-**rmnd-lca** allows to align the life cycle inventories contained in the **ecoinvent 3.5 and 3.6 cutoff** databases with the output results of the **REMIND IAM**, in order to produce life cycle inventories under future policy scenarios for any year between 2005 and 2150.
+**rmnd-lca** allows to align the life cycle inventories contained in the **ecoinvent 3.5 and 3.6 cutoff** databases with the output results of the Integrated Assessment Model (IAM) **REMIND**, in order to produce life cycle inventories under future policy scenarios for any year between 2005 and 2150.

-In the latest version, this includes:
+In the latest version (0.1.0), this includes:
 * electricity generation: alignment of regional electricity production mixes as well as efficiencies for a number of electricity production technologies, including Carbon Capture and Storage technologies.

+It will soon also include:
 * clinker and cement production: alignment of regional performance for clinker production, including Carbon Capture and Storage, clinker-to-cement ratio and cement grinding.

-In upcoming versions, important sectors such as cement and steel will also be updated.
+* primary and secondary steel production: projection of primary vs. secondary steel supply on steel markets, projection of efficiencies and fuel mixes for primary steel production, as well as alignment of electricity mix used for secondary steel production.
+* heat for residential and industrial purposes: projection of technology mixes for heat supply on heat markets.

 Documentation
 -------------